-The low-glycemic (low-GI) diet is based on the concept of the glycemic index (GI).
+The low glycemic (low GI) diet is based on the concept of the glycemic index (GI).

-This article provides a detailed review of the low-GI diet, including what it is, how to follow it and its benefits and drawbacks.
+This article provides a detailed review of the low GI diet, including what it is, how to follow it, and its benefits and drawbacks.

-The following are the three GI ratings:
+The three GI ratings are:

-- Low: 55 or less
+- Low: 55 or fewer

 - Medium: 56–69